Democratic boundary breakers’ night: Obama, Clinton, Harris

 WILMINGTON, Del.
-(AP) — The Democrats’ historic boundary breakers are joining forces at the party’s national convention in an unprecedented effort to mobilize the diverse coalition Joe Biden will need to defeat President Donald Trump this fall.
+(AP) — The Democrats’ historic boundary breakers are joining forces at the party’s national convention in an urgent effort to rouse the diverse coalition Joe Biden will need to defeat President Donald Trump this fall.

+Their overriding message: Vote this time; don’t just be sorry and complain later.

+Clinton looks back at her 2016 loss to Trump and says that by now it must be clear that American lives and livelihoods are at risk.

+“For four years, people have said to me, ‘I didn’t realize how dangerous he was.’
+‘I wish I could go back and do it over.’
+Or worst, ‘I should have voted,’” she says.
+“Well, this can’t be another woulda coulda shoulda election.”

-Just 76 days before the election, voters in both parties are as engaged in politics as they have ever been, even while battling a pandemic that has left more than 172,000 dead and millions more out of work.
-Having formally been nominated by their party, the Biden-Harris ticket is now the Democrats’ best and only hope to deny Trump another four years in office.
+Just 76 days before the election, voters in both parties are as engaged as they have ever been, even while battling the coronavirus pandemic that has left more than 172,000 dead and millions more out of work.
+Having formally been nominated by their party, the Biden-Harris ticket is now the Democrats’ best and only hope to deny Trump a second term.

 On Tuesday night, Biden celebrated his formal nomination in a school library with his family.
 Instead of a Milwaukee convention hall as initially planned, the roll call of convention delegates played out in a combination of live and recorded video feeds from American landmarks packed with meaning: Alabama’s Edmund Pettus Bridge, the headwaters of the Mississippi River and Washington’s Black Lives Matter Plaza.